Teaching Notes

 Learning Goals

-After completing this chapter, users will be able to:
+After completing this chapter, students will be able to:

 Learning Contexts

 This chapter demonstrates how oceanographers study the phenomena of the spring phytoplankton bloom using a variety of different oceanographic technologies.
 Through understanding some of the basic factors that influence the productivity in the Gulf of Maine, students will be able to make educated guesses about when the spring bloom may occur based on buoy data and satellite images.
 This inquiry based method will teach students to ask questions in order to solve a puzzle which scientists are also actively trying to answer.
-Depending on how much explanation and preparation is done for the students this could involve students from a variety of learning levels.
+Depending on how much explanation and preparation is done for the students, this exercise could involve students from a variety of learning levels.

 Science Standards